Johnson tries to reopen Brexit talks with backstop plea to EU

 In its place, he proposes a commitment to have alternative border arrangements by the end of a post-Brexit transition period.

-However, EU leaders have repeatedly indicated that they are unwilling to revisit the withdrawl agreement, which was the culmination of almost three years of discussions.
+However, EU leaders have repeatedly indicated that they are unwilling to revisit the withdrawal agreement, which was the culmination of almost three years of discussions.

 Earlier, Johnson held an hour-long telephone call with his Irish counterpart, Leo Varadkar, according to officials.
 However, they appeared to have agreed on little except to meet in Dublin next month for further talks.